-Not only is it important that you choose the right tyres for your vehicle, but you need to regularly check that the tyre pressure is at the appropriate level.
-Both under-inflated and over-inflated tyres pose dangers for your vehicle.
+Not only is it important that you choose the right tyres for your vehicle, but you need to regularly check that the tyre pressure is at the appropriate level too.
+Both under-inflated and over-inflated tyres pose certain dangers for your vehicle.
 Over-inflated tyres wear unevenly, giving them less traction.
 Under-inflated tyres force the rest of your car to work harder, which can wreak havoc on your wheels, suspension, and brake lines.

-What's more, if your wheels aren’t aligned properly, then this can lead to your tyres coming into contact with the road at different angles.
+What's more, if your wheels aren’t aligned properly, this can lead to your tyres coming into contact with the road at different angles.
 Be sure to check your tyre tread regularly for any dips and wear, and look out for a vibrating steering wheel.
 If your car is pulling to one side, it may be time to book a wheel alignment check to be on the safe side.

-Empty The Car Boot
+Empty the Car Boot

 If you have been doing a closet clear-out or are in the process of moving, then chances are your car boot is filled with bags waiting to be donated.
 Now would be an excellent time to donate these items, as heavy objects could be putting unnecessary strain on your tyres if the maximum load weight for your vehicle is being exceeded.
 Refer to your vehicle’s handbook to find out what the maximum load weight is for your vehicle.